Simple Commands

 The first two new predicates we encounter are: pron(x3) and pronoun_q(x3,RSTR,BODY) and they often work together as they do here.

 pron(x) needs to fill x with an object that represents what the specified pronoun is referring to.
-It does this by looking at the properties for the x variable to determine if the pronoun is “you” (PERS: 2 – second person), “him/her”(PERS: 3 – third person), etc. and sets the variable to be whatever the pronoun is referring to.
+It does this by looking at the properties for the x variable to determine if the pronoun is “you” (PERS: 2 – second person), “him/her”(PERS: 3 – third person), etc. and sets the variable to be whatever make sense in the current context and matches the properties.

-To implement these, we’ll need to create a new class to represent “actors” in the system, and then create an instance of it that represents the computer by adding it to the State object.
+To implement it, we’ll need to create a new class to represent “actors” in the system, and then create an instance of it that represents the computer by adding it to the State object.
 We’ll say that “the computer” is who should be returned when the user says “You” (second person) by setting the Actor object’s person property to 2.
-Example7() has the State object and the MRS object with these new concepts added:
+The example below has the new Actor object and the State object filled with one:

 # Represents something that can "do" things, like a computer